SCIENCE AND RELIGION

 similar underlying organising principle,

-as already explained, also underlies the evolution of the
+as already explained, also underpins the evolution of the

 inhabitants of this